 At The Community House in Hinsdale, Illinois I provided crisis intervention services to teens and their families at the local police departments through the M.A.R.I.
 (Minors Requiring Authoritative Intervention) program.
 These families were caught in the distress associated with the power struggle between parents and their teens.
 Many times these conflicts can be complicated by an adolescent's poor self-esteem, poor school involvement or self-injury.
 Following the initial crisis I provided ongoing individual and family therapy to assist in healing the wounds caused by their differences and worked with the family to establish a new and stable parenting structure to improve trust between parents and their teen children.

 In private practice I continue to provide therapy to adolescents, adults, couples and families impacted by the difficult experiences including life transitions, work stress, self-injury, depression, anxiety, panic attacks or marital strife.
 During the past ten years I have incorporated the use of trauma theory therapeutic techniques developed by Basil Van Der Kolk, John Briere, Kathleen Shapiro, Daniel Siegel and Jon Kabat-Zinn.
 These are on the cutting edge within the field of social work and have been proven to be effective in case studies.
-My use of the these techniques have enabled my clients to dramatically reduce their stress, panic and depression in a shorter time while improving their esteem.
+My use of these techniques has enabled my clients to dramatically reduce their stress, panic and depression while improving their esteem.

 As a therapist it is very rewarding to know I have helped an individual to recover from their losses, rebuild their relationships or heal from depression.
 Seeing an individual make advances toward their interpersonal goals, gives me the drive to continue my work and explore the new techniques in the field of social work.